Bhargav19-root/docs/organization/managing-workspaces.md

 # Managing Workspaces

-Learn how to create, configure, and manage workspaces in LinkUTM.
+Learn how to create, configure, and manage workspaces in linkutm.

 ## What is a Workspace?

-A workspace is the middle tier of LinkUTM's organizational structure.
+A workspace is the middle tier of linkutm's organizational structure.
 It represents your company, agency, or department and contains all your projects, team members, and shared resources.

 **Key Features:**
 - Contains multiple projects